ahmedosm/saga-axon-server-spring-boot/README.md

 **taks requiremtns**

  Your task is to develop a backend for a banking platform capable of serving the following functions through APIs:

- 1-Withdraw cash from an account
+ 1. Withdraw cash from an account.
- 2-  Deposit cash to an account
+ 2. Deposit cash to an account
- 3- Transfer money from one account to another
+ 3. Transfer money from one account to another.

 # Main Component digram
   there are three microservices